davidchchang/davidchchang.github.io/_posts/2017-11-19-installing-tinyfugue-on-high-sierra.md

 make: *** [files] Error 2
 ```

-Unfortunately, tinyfugue was calling a legacy API method `pcre_info` which has since been removed.
+Unfortunately, TinyFugue was calling a legacy API method `pcre_info` which has since been removed.

 Long story short, here are the steps I took to get TinyFugue installed on the latest Mac OS (10.13.1 High Sierra at the time of this writing):